-- 1:n architecture
+4.1.3.
+1:n architecture

-Details for the 1:n protection switching architecture will be provided in a future version of this draft.
+Details for the 1:n protection switching architecture are out of scope of this document and will be provided in a different document in the future.

 It is worth noting that the APS protocol defined here is ready to support 1:n operations.